ignite-analytics/website/content/ty/product-information.en.md

 +++
 color = "analytics"
-description = "You will shortly receive an email with the product information for Ignite AnalyticsBe sure to check if the email has ended up in your junk mail" gotourl = "" header = "THANK YOU!" hidden = true
+description = "You will shortly receive an email with the product information for Ignite Analytics" gotourl = "" header = "THANK YOU!" hidden = true